anrei0000/anrei0000.github.io/_posts/2019-08-07-what-basic-equipment-looks-like.md

 I use a thin jacket which is waterproof and breathable, from Milo.
 I used rain coats (the ones long to the knees from decathlon) instead and they do the job as well. pro tips: have armpit zipper for heat control, have an adjustable hood which you can wear it and still see.

-* long sleeve merino tshirt
+* long sleeve merino shirt

 I will bring a thin merino wool long sleeve blouse.
 I can use this in daytime walking to prevent sunburn - but usually don't cos it's still hot; helps with dusk-nighttime chill plus it's super cosy.